Prison safety advocates, lawmakers call for increased oversight

 HARRISBURG, Pa.
-(WHTM) — A rally at the state Capitol saw prison safety advocates and lawmakers calling for more oversight of the Pennsylvania Department of Corrections.
+(WHTM) — A rally at the state Capitol saw prison safety advocates and lawmakers call for more oversight of the Pennsylvania Department of Corrections.

 “We’ve seen a string of violent attacks on officers, but our department will tell you that the assaults were down, particularly the major assaults,” said Larry Blackwell, president of the state Corrections Officers Association.
 “There’s no accountability for bad behavior inside our prisons.”